-How to cite this work
+How to use and cite this work

-M. Pagani, J. Garcia-Pelaez, R. Gee, K. Johnson, V. Poggi, R. Styron, G. Weatherill, M. Simionato, D. Vigano, L. Danciu, D. Monelli (2018).
-Global Earthquake Model (GEM) Seismic Hazard Map (version 2018.1 - December 2018), DOI: https://doi.org/10.13117/GEM-GLOBAL-SEISMIC-HAZARD-MAP-2018.1
+Please cite this work as: M. Pagani, J. Garcia-Pelaez, R. Gee, K. Johnson, V. Poggi, R. Styron, G. Weatherill, M. Simionato, D. Viganò, L. Danciu, D. Monelli (2018).
+Global Earthquake Model (GEM) Seismic Hazard Map (version 2018.1 - December 2018), DOI: 10.13117/GEM-GLOBAL-SEISMIC-HAZARD-MAP-2018.1

 This work is licensed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA): https://creativecommons.org/licenses/by-nc-sa/4.0/.

 This map is the result of a collaborative effort and extensively relies on the enthusiasm and commitment of various organisations and projects to openly share and collaborate.
 The creation of this map would not have been possible without the support provided by many public and private organisations during GEM’s second implementation phase (2014-2018).
 These key contributions are profoundly acknowledged.
 None of this would have been possible without the extensive support of all GEM Secretariat staff.
 The map was plotted using the Generic Mapping Tools software (Wessel et al., 2013).